article | April 2, 2017

 How to Do It: Coach somebody on basic question asking.
 This could be a client service rep, sales ops employee, or even the CEO.
 Whatever the case, make sure nothing reported will have an impact on their career.
 Or utilize a 3rd party to remove any possible contamination.
 Just make sure they are after details, not checking a box.

 Ask “Off the Template” Questions: Using a question template is important to make sure you’re covering the entire sales experience.
-Here’s our Loss Evaluator questionnaire.
+Here’s our Loss Evaluation questionnaire.
 However, real details emerge outside of the script.
 What do you mean when you say the competing product made you feel more comfortable?
 Why?
 Good reporters know the follow-up question captures the greatest insight.
 Also, avoid a box checking template for simple data aggregation.
 A report stating that you lost 35% on Price, 20% on Installation, 15% on Fit, and 30% on Other yields little value.

 How To Do It: Brush up your interviewing technique.
 Read articles and blogs on how to ask the right questions.
 Avoid common mistakes like “Leading the Witness” and “Volunteering Answers”.
 Make sure the interviewer can establish trust and build rapport.
 The moment you want is the interviewee to lower their voice and ask “Can I tell you the truth?”

 Analyze Your Loss Interviews To Assess Trends: Many loss interviews are left as stand-alone reports in a folder.
-Instead, combine the data from interviews over a specific timeframe and search for common trends.
+Instead, combine the data from interviews over a specific time-frame and search for common trends.
 Prioritize the gaps you need to fix.

 How To Do It: Bucket interview threads into relevant categories.
 For example: Sales Reps, Sales Teams, Products, Competitive Losses, No Decisions, Verticals, and Decision Makers.
 Analyze for commonalities.
 Put your findings into charts.
 The Loss Interview is one of our favorite methods of gaining insight within Sales Organizations.
 You’ll achieve clarity on

 Now imagine that tired “Loss Category” CRM Pie Chart.
 You have multiple graphs around key business categories.
 Beneath the pie chart, there are actual prospect quotes.
 This appeals to logic AND tells the story.
-Download our Loss Evaluator, and start conducting these today.